 A mutation is the use of the solution space to generate different neighborhood solutions through different mutations to prevent the population from falling into a local optimum during the process of population evolution convergence and increase the diversity of the population.
 The mutation can be divided into the process chromosome mutation and the machine tool chromosome mutation [32].
-In the process chromosome mutation, gene I at a random mutation site on a random parental chromosome is mutated into the random gene I['].
-At the same time, one of the genes I['] on the other sites of this chromosome is changed accordingly.
-In the machine tool chromosome are mutation, the genes at two random mutation sites on a random parental chromosome mutation, the genes at two random mutation sites on a random parental chromosome mutation, the allowed mutation range, as shown in Figure 14.
+In the process chromosome mutation, gene I at a random mutation site on a random parental chromosome is mutated into the random gene $I^{\prime}$ .
+At the same time, one of the genes $I^{\prime}$ on the other sites of this chromosome is randomly selected to become gene I, and the corresponding machine tool chromosome is changed accordingly.
+In the machine tool chromosome mutation, the genes at two random mutation sites on a random parental chromosome are mutated into any gene within the allowed mutation range, as shown in Figure 14.